PavanRangani/docs/docs/prd/tasks/task-instance.md

   - Once the user opens the Task `Details` tab, all unread notifications for that task will be marked as read.
   - **Quick Edit action from View dialog**
     - [See more details](#quick-action)
+  - Shows a `Add me to CA Pool` button when there is a `CA Pool` associated in any role.
+    - If the `CA Pool` is added as R, C & I roles of the task and the user clicks the button, the login user will be added to the CA Pool.
+    - If the `CA Pool` is added as Accountable role of the task and the user clicks the button, Ca Pool will be replaced by the login user.

 #### **Sub-Tasks**
 - Shows all Sub-Tasks of any user of the RACI roles.